 Amortization occurs during periodic payments for a debt where the payment must be paid on a certain date.
-Included in these payments are interest and a portion of principal.
-Good examples of where amortization occurs is with mortgages and car loans.
+Included in these payments are interest and a portion of the principal.
+Good examples of where amortization occurs are with transactions such as mortgages and car loans.

 Button Use for Time Value of Money

 Let’s say you borrow $100,000 and make annual payments for three years.
 If the interest rate is 7%, how much interest do you pay in year two?